 12:2 And they said, Hath the LORD indeed spoken only by Moses? hath he not spoken also by us?
 And the LORD heard it.

-In this Miriam and Aaron exalted themselves over the mediator of the Mosaic Covenant; as many of today’s Ekklesia leaders and groups exalt themselves over the Mediator of the New Covenant, to turn the brethren away from zeal to follow God’s words, towards exalting themselves and their own ways.
+In this Miriam and Aaron exalted themselves over the mediator of the Mosaic Covenant; just as many of today’s Ekklesia leaders and groups exalt themselves over the Mediator of the New Covenant, to turn the brethren away from zeal to live by every Word of God, towards exalting themselves and their own ways.

 12:3 (Now the man Moses was very meek, above all the men which were upon the face of the earth.)
 12:4 And the LORD spake suddenly unto Moses, and unto Aaron, and unto Miriam, Come out ye three unto the tabernacle of the congregation.
 And they three came out.